 |

-So, that ends the spam.
-Now, what about the original ISP who sent the spam to me?
-Innocent party or spamhaus?
-Well, let's take a look at their web page: http://www.cybercon.com/aup.html Cybercon Acceptable User Policy It is contrary to Cybercon policy for any user to effect or participate in any of the following activities through a Cybercon service: [snip] 3.
+Still, since Cyberpromo CLAIMS to be against illegal relaying, we can send a copy of the complaint to relayabuse@cyberpromo.com and also to abuse@agis.net This won't do anything, but what the heck. ![]() Cybercon Acceptable User Policy It is contrary to Cybercon policy for any user to effect or participate in any of the following activities through a Cybercon service: [snip] 3.
 To send unsolicited mass emailings to more than twenty-five (25) email users, if such unsolicited emailings provoke complaints from the recipients; 4.
 To engage in any of the foregoing activities using the service of another provider, but channeling such activities through a Cybercon account or remailer, or using a Cybercon account as a maildrop for responses; Now, it would appear from looking at their homepage (http://www.cybercon.com/) and also by "reading between the lines" of their AUP, that Cybercon is a spamhaus, however thinly disguised.
 That does not mean that they authorized this spam, or that they were not hijacked.
 But the suspicion is definitely there.
 In any case, they get a copy of the complaint as well.
 If they were hijacked, they may wish to investigate further and perhaps initiate legal action.
 If they were not, they may remain silent on the matter.
 In any case, they also have an upstream provider, which can be determined by doing a traceroute

-they get their service from mci.net What else do
+So, we know they get their service from mci.net

 So, it appears that MrChicken has posted an identical message a few days ago in UseNet.
 Just one, so not spam, although since it just happened, the others may not have been picked up by dejanews yet. www.dejanews.com Still, we see